-Why Qatari bid for Man Utd is complicated but likely
+Will Qatari bid materialise before Man Utd deadline?

 United's owners, the Glazer family, are considering selling the club as they "explore strategic alternatives".

-There has only been one public declaration so far, from businessman Sir Jim Ratcliffe, and there is uncertainty about interest in the Premier League club from Qatar.
+There has only been one public declaration so far, from businessman Sir Jim Ratcliffe, one of Britain's richest men.

+After days of rumours, it is expected there will be a bid from Qatar.
+There is also expected to be at least two offers from the United States and there have been suggestions of interest from Saudi Arabia.

+That means there could be up to five parties trying to negotiate a full sale, with others looking to make a smaller investment in return for a partial take in the Old Trafford outfit.

 Who has bid so far?